 “After 13 months of full-time support and content for HITMAN 2 – at no additional cost (besides what we added through the Expansion Pass), we’re now at a place where we are looking increasingly to the future.
 In real terms, we’re moving more and more of the HITMAN 2 team to join the next Hitman game, which is well underway”, said IO in its blog post.

-It’s likely, though, that the next Hitman game will be very similar to Hitman 2 – that is more like 2006’s Hitman: Blood Money than the more action-focused, cinematic Hitman Absolution, which some Hitman purists did not like so much despite it being a pretty great game overall.
+It’s likely, though, that the next Hitman game (Hitman 3) will be very similar to Hitman 2 – that is more like 2006’s Hitman: Blood Money than the more action-focused, cinematic Hitman Absolution, which some Hitman purists did not like so much despite it being a pretty great game overall.

 IO has said in the past that it intended this series of Hitman games (which began with 2016’s Hitman) to be a trilogy, so the next game in the franchise will likely put an end to the conspiracy-soaked story which began in 2016.

 Like the previous games, Hitman 3 will likely offer plenty of visually stunning locations to explore.
 Hitman 2016 took players to places like Sapienza, a fictional town in Italy which remains one of the best locations the franchise has offered to date, and is also the setting of one of the series’ best missions.
 Its sequel Hitman 2 also offered plenty of top-notch locales to explore, including a Colombian town run by a drug cartel and a racing event in Miami, amongst others.